just-the-docs/just-the-docs/docs/training/std-3.md

 After the above requirements have been met, the trainee should be promoted to Veteran.
 THEN they may continue their training below.

-Keep in mind, they will have to complete BOTH sections 4 AND 5 to be eligible for promotion to Marauder but get them through sections 6 and 7 first if possible.
+Keep in mind, they will have to complete section 5 to be eligible for promotion to Marauder but get them through section 6 first if possible.

 ---
-# Section 6: Advanced General Training [Veteran]
+# Section 5: Advanced Veteran Training
 ---

 ## Table of Contents
 {: .no_toc .text-delta }

-I. Advanced Weapons, General
+I. Veteran Weapons

 II.
-Advanced Vehicles, General
+Veteran Vehicles

 III.
-Advanced Weapons, Heavy Support

-IV.
-Advanced Vehicles, Heavy Support

-V. Advanced Weapons, Fast Attack

-VI.
-Advanced Vehicles, Fast Attack

-VII.
 Advanced Movement Obstacle

 ---
-## S6, I. General Pool Veteran Weapons
+## S5, I. Veteran Weapons
 ---

 ### PARAPHRASE / TEACH THE FOLLOWING!